iuiuiu-wayy/SEACOAPP/README.md

   write:
   **pip install -r reqs.txt**

-  Currently, there is a bug in dash-renderer.
-  Therefore, we recomend to force install older verison of dash-renderer
+  We recommend to force install the older verison of dash-renderer, due to the bug in the newest version.

   write again:
   **pip install --no-dep dash-renderer==1.1.2**